European Parliamentary Elections Bill [HL]

 Overview

-This bill amends the European Parliamentary Elections Act 2002, changing how Members of the European Parliament (MEPs) are elected in Great Britain and Gibraltar.
-It replaces the existing system with a regional open list system, aiming to improve representation.
+This bill proposes to change how Members of the European Parliament (MEPs) are elected in Great Britain and Gibraltar.
+It replaces the current system with a regional open list system, aiming to improve representation and fairness in elections.

 Description

-The bill repeals Section 2 of the 2002 Act and introduces a new regional open list system for MEP elections in Great Britain and Gibraltar (excluding Northern Ireland).
-This means:
+The bill repeals Section 2 of the European Parliamentary Elections Act 2002 and introduces a new system for electing MEPs in Great Britain and Gibraltar (excluding Northern Ireland).
+This new system is a regional open list system.

 Government Spending